akshitharsola/AutomationIMG/readme.md

 pip uninstall automationimg -y
 ```

-After uninstallation, you may safely delete the project folder if it still exists.
+Note: After uninstallation, any remaining files in the installation directory can be safely deleted manually.

 ## 🤝 Contributing